-1101011010 i rinai i osition i aper.
 Content (10 points) 7-10 points Notes from the topic assignment were taken, content of the paper is topical to the assignment, correct and well presented, conveys understanding of the topic choice, a coherent argument is being made, with strong supporting points, and the overall point of the paper is well thought out and overall well done.
-Paper demonstrated importance of social and personal responsibility.
+Sources are cited throughout the paper.
+Paper demonstrated the importance of social and personal responsibility.
 The paper is long enough.
 Care was taken to proof-read.
 3-6 points Not all of the content is relevant to the assignment, writing was not proof-read/lack of effort was put forth, there are obvious points to the argument that are left out, not enough elaboration/paper does not meet length requirements, some information is erroneous or factually wrong, no point is being made.
-Not enough discussion of responsibility.
+Not enough discussion of social or individual responsibility.
 Paper is not long enough.
-0 -2 points The paper does follow the assignment, information is overwhelmingly wrong, no point is being made Sources (5 points) 5 points Sources are reputable and scholarly, works cited page is correctly done, there are in-text citations in the paper 2-4 points Sources are not all from reputable places, citations have some problems, some errors within works cited page with formatting, notes not taken on the sources from topic assignment 0 points Citations are not used correctly or are missing, works cited page is incomplete or absent/has major errors Formatting (5 points) 5 points Paper is double spaced, correct margins, header is correct and does not take up half the page, etc 0 points Directions not followed.
+There are not enough citations.
+0 -2 points The paper does follow the assignment, information is overwhelmingly wrong, no point is being made Sources (5 points) 5 points Sources are reputable and scholarly, works cited page is correctly done, there are in-text citations in the paper 2-4 points Sources are not all from reputable places, citations have some problems, some errors within works cited page with formatting, notes not taken on the sources from topic assignment.
+There are not enough in-texts.
+0 points Citations are not used correctly or are missing, works cited page is incomplete or absent/has major errors Formatting (5 points) 5 points Paper is double spaced, correct margins, header is correct and does not take up half the page, etc 0 points Directions not followed.